-Finally, this report proposes a roadmap for mainstreaming gender responsiveness and social inclusion into DRR initiatives.
-The roadmap is largely informed by the overarching Sendai Framework, SDGs and national DRR policies and strategies aims to mainstreaming gender and social inclusion (GSI) into DRR policy development processes while at the same time strengthening the role of the national governments and other actors in addressing gender and social inclusion perspectives in risks and hazard preparedness.
-The roadmap is expected to a) enhance resilience to natural and human induced risks and shocks on the social, environmental, political and economic aspects of the economy, b) contribute to the strengthening of governance and institutional coordination for effective GSI implementation of the DRR interventions at sub-national, national and regional levels and c) identify and incorporate 'best practices' on DRR strategies that can reduce vulnerability, increase adaptive capacity, address specific risks related to each hazard, explore GSI specific opportunities in the context of each hazard.
+From the results obtained, there are clear indications that a number of countries have made significant progress in mainstreaming gender considerations and social inclusion in DRR initiatives.
+Meanwhile, DRR initiatives, especially the policies and legislation framework should re-orient local and sub-national efforts to address disaster in a more gender responsive and socially inclusive approach.
+Based on the results, a roadmap for mainstreaming gender responsiveness and social inclusion into DRR initiatives is proposed.
+The roadmap is largely informed by the overarching Sendai Framework, SDGs and national DRR policies and strategies aimed at mainstreaming GSI into DRR policy development processes while at the same time strengthening the role of the national governments and other actors in addressing GSI perspectives in risks and hazard preparedness.
+The roadmap is expected to: a) enhance resilience to natural and human induced risks and shocks on the social, environmental, political and economic aspects of the economy, b) contribute to the strengthening of governance and institutional coordination for effective GSI implementation of the DRR interventions at sub-national, national and regional levels and c) identify and incorporate 'best practices' on DRR strategies that can reduce vulnerability, increase adaptive capacity, address specific risks related to each hazard and explore GSI specific opportunities in the context of each hazard.